chrislee-webdev/portfolio/README.md

 Working nav links
 Images of developer projects of which the first project has to have a larger image than the others
-Images work as links top deployed projects
-A responsive layout
+Images work as links top deployed projects (only the firt project has a working link as the others are placeholders) A responsive layout (breakpoint at 320px and 768px)